agrawalreva/budget-leakage-lakehouse/dashboard/DASHBOARD_ANALYSIS.md

 ### Insights

-1. **Duplicate Invoice Dominance:** 65.8% of all signals are duplicate invoices, indicating potential vendor fraud or processing errors
+1. **Duplicate Invoice Dominance:** 65.8% of signals are duplicate invoices - this high percentage suggests:
+   - The 30-day detection window may be too broad (legitimate recurring expenses flagged)
+   - Potential data quality issues in invoice processing
+   - Need to review detection threshold and add amount similarity checks
+   - **Action:** Investigate sample of duplicate signals to validate rule accuracy

-2. **Weekend/Holiday Claims:** 24.6% of signals are weekend/holiday expenses, suggesting policy violations
+2. **Weekend/Holiday Claims:** 24.6% are weekend/holiday expenses - this is significant and suggests:
+   - Policy violations or legitimate business travel
+   - Need to cross-reference with employee travel policies
+   - **Action:** Review company expense policy for weekend/holiday allowances

-3. **Campaign Spikes:** 8.7% are campaign spend anomalies requiring marketing review
+3. **Campaign Spikes:** 8.7% are campaign spend anomalies - indicates:
+   - Marketing campaigns with cost increases but low conversion lift
+   - Potential inefficient ad spend
+   - **Action:** Review campaign performance and adjust bidding strategies

-4. **Round Numbers:** Minimal round number spikes (0.9%) suggests most expenses are legitimate
+4. **Round Numbers:** Only 0.9% round number spikes - this is actually good:
+   - Suggests most expenses are legitimate (not fabricated)
+   - Low percentage indicates healthy expense patterns

 ### Business Value